gubsocosta/book-list/README.md

-# Book Lits
+# Book List

 ## Description
-Book Lits is a simple yet functional Book Management Application developed as part of the course "Vue JS 3 Complete with Composition API, Vuex & Vue Router".
+Book List is a simple yet functional Book Management Application developed as part of the course "Vue JS 3 Complete with Composition API, Vuex & Vue Router".

 The application allows users to: